Kenneth-Y-Wang/Kenneth-Y-Wang/README.md

 # About Me :bulb:

-Hi there, my name is Kenneth!
+Hi everyone, my name is Kenneth!

 As a full-stack software engineer, my deep understanding of customer and consumer dynamics has helped me to introduce positive solutions to new challenges on a consistent basis.